Five Steps for a marketing budget for your Small Business

 - Areas where you want to spend more money compared to where you can focus on organic efforts.

-- Consider how different times of the year will affect your spending time.
+- Consider how contrasting times of the year will affect your spending time.

 5. Analyze & Revise